ClementNerma/Rave/doc/master.md

 numbers["zero"] = 0;
 ```

-Because there is no guarantee a given dictionary's key exists, accessing one will either return a `Some(T)` or a `None` value, like lists do:
+Because there is no guarantee a given dictionary's key exists, accessing one will return an optional value, like lists do:

 ```rave
 match numbers["zero"] {